skywarth/annals-of-disco/book.md

 - Clean Architecture: A Craftsman's Guide to Software Structure and Design - Robert Martin
 - Refactoring: Improving the Design of Existing Code - Martin Fowler
 - **Design Patterns: Elements of Reusable Object-Oriented Software 1994 - Erich Gamma, Richard Helm...
 (This is the infamous Gang of Four, must read!)**
+- Structure and Interpretation of Computer Programs (1984 and 1996), by **MIT** - Harold Abelson, Gerald Jay Sussman

 #### Non-technical